 Costs of the 2 day BETA course is currently £225 (exc.
 VAT) for members and £290 (exc.VAT) for non-members.
 The stand alone Avian module is £100 and £125, plus VAT.

 BETA do not train the Farm Animal Module; contact AMTRA for advice

-Download the 2019 SQP course application form and dates here
+Download the 2020 SQP course dates and booking link here

 CPD for SQP's

 Every two years BETA has a CPD programme designed with the commercial retailer in mind.
 The general day (equine and companion animal) covers a wide range of topics and includes and update session from the VMD on changes to inspection reports and prescribing and recording for horses, as well as a session on lymes disease.
 The day is worth 48 points.